 Our care workers form a strong rapport with clients and enjoy discussing a wide range of topics during their visits.

-Diversity Action Plans are stored on the organisation's intranet.
-Site Managers are responsible for writing, implementing and reporting progress on their annual Diversity Action Plan.
-They use Riskman to document quality improvements.
+State-based Diversity Action Plans are stored on the organisation's intranet.
+Site Managers are responsible for implementation of the Diversity Action Plan and use RiskMan to document progress of the following six Diversity priorities and their related actions: